AlexandrKruts/AlexandrKruts/README.md

 Also

-I have a certificate of graduation from the Hillel IT school with a specialization in Front-end Pro
+I have a certificate of graduation from the Hillel IT school with a specialization in Front End Pro
 <!--
 **AlexandrKruts/AlexandrKruts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.